binazgreat/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 6. Capitalize - Write a function that capitalizes all words of a string.
 7. Encoding - Write a function that encodes a string into 1337.
 8. rot13 - Write a function that encodes a string using rot13.
+9. Integer - Write a function that prints an integer.